wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The tertiary structure of a protein describes the complete folding of an entire polypeptide chain.
 In contrast to the secondary structure, the tertiary structure of a protein involves interactions between the amino acid's side chains that can occur at short-range and long-range ({numref}`terstructure`).
 Thus, the chemical properties of the amino acids are very important for the tertiary structure.
 Different types of interactions stabilize the tertiary structure:

-- Hydrogen bonds involving polar amino acids,
+- Hydrogen bonds involving polar amino acids.
-- ionic bonds between positively and negatively charged amino acids,
+- Ionic bonds between positively and negatively charged amino acids.
-- hydrophobic R groups that tend to lie in the protein's interior, stabilized by hydrophobic interactions, and
+- Hydrophobic R groups that tend to lie in the protein's interior, stabilized by hydrophobic interactions.
-- disulfide bonds (i.e., covalent bonds between cysteines).
+- Disulfide bonds (i.e., covalent bonds between cysteines).

 :::{figure} images/Week1/terstructure.jpg
 :alt: Tertiary structure interactions